acibilous/sfcc-catalog-reducer/README.md

         "inclusions": [], // array of product ids needs to be included bypassing counter "includeIfDependency": false, // include parent product if inclusion is dependency with all parent dependencies "includeChildren": true // include dependencies
+    },
+    "productsConfig": { // OPTIONAL
+        "onlineFlagCheck": true // To perform online-flag=true check (OPTIONAL, true by default) },
+    "generateMissingRecords": { // OPTIONAL.
+Require inventory and pricebook catalogs with at least one record "inventoryAllocation": 1000,
+        "price": 9.99
     }
 }
 ```